Originally published in 2019, so references to ‘recent’ apply to 2019.

 What shoes do your wear?

 Deck shoes.
 I suggest to my male pupils they drive in something similar if they have any issues on lessons.
 I suggest to the females that ballet pumps with a firm sole are worth a try.
+It’s surprising how many times I explain – diplomatically – that a driving lesson isn’t a fashion shoot, and people should be comfortable ahead of looking like they’re going to an opera.

 Why shouldn’t you put your shoes or bag in the footwell?